 Is it still safe to travel to Ecuador?

 It is relatively safe to travel to Ecuador, but with caution.
 On August 6th, the travel advisory for Ecuador was changed from the highest level, a Level 4 Advisory, which states “Do Not Travel,” to a Level 3 Advisory, which states “Reconsider Travel.”
-Ecuador is taking extensive precautions to ensure the safety of both foreign travelers and citizens, such as requiring proof of negative COVID-19 testing for individuals over the age of 18 years upon arrival to the country, and mandatory quarantine for anyone who does not have a negative test in hand or is exhibiting symptoms.
+Ecuador is taking extensive precautions to ensure the safety of both foreign travelers and citizens, such as requiring travelers to show their vaccination card or equivalent or negative results of a PCR test upon arrival to the country.

 What is the mandatory quarantine in Ecuador?